Oligodendroglioma

 Oligodendrogliomas may cause any of the symptoms common among brain tumours, particularly:

-- seizures
+- Seizures

-- altered sensations, like strange smells or hallucinations relating to sense of smell
+- Altered sensations, like strange smells or hallucinations relating to sense of smell

-- muscular weakness, particularly down one side of the body, and loss of control of bodily movements.
+- Muscular weakness, particularly down one side of the body, and loss of control of bodily movements.

-In the frontal lobe, oligodendrogliomas can cause gradual changes in mood and personality, and weakness or numbness in the muscles of one side of the body.
+- Physical issues, such as weakness or numbness in the muscles on one side of the body.

 How is an oligodendroglioma treated?